C.J. Abrams Player Props: Nationals vs. Phillies

 Phillies Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Phillies pitching staff ranks sixth in MLB.
+- The Phillies pitching staff is sixth in the league with a collective 9.4 strikeouts per nine innings.

-- The Phillies have a 4.19 team ERA that ranks 15th among all MLB pitching staffs.
+- The Phillies' 4.15 team ERA ranks 15th among all league pitching staffs.

-- Phillies pitchers combine to surrender the ninth-fewest home runs in baseball (84 total, 1.1 per game).
+- The Phillies allow the eighth-fewest home runs in baseball (85 total, one per game).

-- The lefty's most recent time out was on Saturday against the New York Mets, when he went five innings, surrendering three earned runs while allowing five hits.
+- His most recent appearance came on Sunday against the New York Mets, when the right-hander threw 5 1/3 innings, surrendering five earned runs while giving up nine hits.

-- In three games this season, the 26-year-old has amassed an ERA of 4.05, with 9.5 strikeouts per nine innings.
-Opponents are batting .220 against him.

 © 2023 Data Skrive.
 All rights reserved.